 Peter liked to bring home wild animals to look after.
 Merrimoles gained owls, fox cubs, a kestrel, a raven, and a grey squirrel.
 The children were fairly wild too.

 Celia was on a Greek cruise, and her daughter Lucy on Honeymoon when Peter, on a shoot in Scotland, suddenly collapsed and died, aged 64.
 As he would have wanted, the hunt carried on without him.
 He never lived to see his grandchildren.
 He had written history books, a column in The Times (that he described as "like a stuffed stoat in the bar of an airliner" - out of place), and had just been given clearance to write about World War Two deception plans.

 Back to menu

 Peter Fleming wrote scripts for films made by his son Nichol on an 8mm camera.
 These starred Celia and Ronnie Shaw-Kennedy and various members of the family including the pets.
 The family found them hilarious.

-Ian Fleming outlived his mother only by a few days, having had poor health for a long time, and died aged 56, having seen only the first of the Bond films (Doctor No) made.
+Ian Fleming outlived his mother only by a few days, having had poor health for a long time, and died aged 56, having seen only the first two of the Bond films (Doctor No and From Russian With Love) made.
 Peter and Ian had always been close, and could make each other laugh like drains.
 Ian died on the glorious 12th of August, and so Peter was away shooting.